Permabond has flexible adhesives in a variety of chemistries. Following is a review of the good the bad and the ugly about each.

 Flexible Glue #1 MS Polymer

 MS Polymers are a hybrid technology with Shore Hardness as low as A40 and elongation as high as 350%.
 They are available in non-sag, self-leveling, and non-sag clear grades.
-They are paintable, non-corrosive, have a fast tack free time, and bond a variety of substrates with no primer needed.
+MS Polymers are paintable, non-corrosive, have a fast tack free time, and bond a variety of substrates with no primer needed.
 They are extremely weather resistant and do not crack or split.
-They are high viscosity and although the skin over in under 20 minutes, full cure of 3-5 mm takes 24 hours.
+And although the skin over in under 20 minutes, full cure of 3-5 mm takes 24 hours.

 Flexible Glue #2 Modified Epoxy adhesives also known as Flexible Epoxy adhesives are available with Shore Hardness as low as A55 and elongation as high as 200%.
 They are also paintable, non-corrosive, weather resistant, and bond a variety of substrates with no primer needed.
-On paper they appear to take longer to cure (about 72 hours), however, handling strength is achieved in between 30 minutes to 2 hours depending on the product.
+On paper, they appear to take longer to cure (about 72 hours.)
+However, depending on the product you can achieve handling strength between 30 minutes to 2 hours.
 So effectively, the manufacturing process with modified epoxy adhesives can be faster than with MS Polymers.

 Flexible Glue #3 Select UV/Visible Curable adhesives.
 Some UV Curable adhesives are very soft and flexible – others can be quite rigid.
 They are generally not used for intense weather environments but cure in a few seconds as opposed to a few days!
 They bond a variety of substrates with no primer needed, providing one of the substrates transmits light.